 Love it or hate it, London is one of the greatest cities in the world.
 There so much to do in the capital, that you can easily forget about the rest of England.
 However, as exciting as London might be, sometimes you need to expand your horizons.
 Especially if you are visiting the city for a week or more, then you should definitely consider a day trip from London.

 Discover the Best Day Trips from London

-With such an amazing variety of hills, forests and quaint villages around London, you will have no problem escaping from the hubbub of London and its Underground.
-Take a look at some of the best day trips from London on our in-depth guide below!
+With such an amazing variety of hills, forests, and quaint villages around London, you will have no problem escaping from the hubbub of London and its Underground.
+Take a look at some of the best day trips from London in our in-depth guide below!

 The whole city of Bath is a UNESCO World Heritage Site as of 1987, and it’s easy to see why.
 Apart from the breathtaking Georgian buildings perched along the streets of the town, the major attraction of Bath is its perfectly preserved (and functional) Roman baths.
 Torches illuminate the site during the sunset, so plan your visit accordingly to live this humbling experience.